-As the course is timetabled as full days during the week when studied full-time, this also gives you the flexibility to find a work placement. internship or volunteering opportunity which will improve your employability after you graduate.
+As the course is timetabled as full days during the week when studied full-time, this also gives you the flexibility to find a work placement, internship or volunteering opportunity which will improve your employability after you graduate.
 All students are encouraged to identify work experience to aid their career development.

-Students will get CMI (Chartered Management Institute) accreditation which means they will graduate with a degree and a professional qualification (CMI Level 5 Diploma in Management and Leadership).
+Students may be eligible to receive the Level 5 Diploma in Management and Leadership from the CMI (Chartered Management Institute) which means they will graduate with a degree and a professional qualification.